IsaiaScope/Iso_Obsidian_2.0/Git and GitHub/Git/Prompt/git restore.md

 ### NOTE

-The above command is not "undoable" If you have uncommited changes in the file, they will be lost
+The above commands is not "undoable" If you have uncommited changes in the file, they will be lost

 ---